Negotiating with a Video Production Team

 Also, always think of how you can completely insert your branding materials, especially if it’s a company-wide video where you will highlight your products/services, manpower, and all other elements which make your brand great.

-Food for the crew
+Food for the production team

 A little goes a long way.
-A production team will always appreciate a thoughtful client, and these little gestures will be sure to improve their mood when it comes to handling the project.
+A team will always appreciate a thoughtful client, and these little gestures will be sure to improve their mood when it comes to handling the project.
 Although don’t always think you’d be entitled to a discount just because you bought their food for them.
 This will merely be a gesture of goodwill.

 While these items get you a better price, there are some non-negotiables that come with their services.
 We imagine they wouldn’t want to use your cameras even if you have them, and it’s very rare that they’d let someone else edit their footage especially if a promotional video is the goal.